Forex Trading Basics

 - Leverage risk: small price moves can have a big impact on account equity.

-- Gap and news risk: markets can jump during or after important announcements.
+- Gap and news risk: markets can jump during or after important announcements, causing slippage and larger-than-planned losses.

-- Counterparty risk: the reliability of the broker or platform you use.
+- Counterparty and regulatory risk: the reliability and regulatory status of the broker or platform you use matters.

-- Psychological pressure: fast markets and constant price changes can be stressful.
+- Psychological pressure: fast markets and constant price changes can be stressful and lead to emotional decisions.

 Because of this, many educators recommend that beginners start with low leverage, focus on risk management and treat forex as a high-risk segment of an overall portfolio—if they participate at all.